-Your Lordship will receive this from the hands of one of the most worthy and amiable mend ever knew, Colonel Rivers, whom I am particularly happy in having the honor to introduce to your Lordship, as I know your delicacy in the choice of friends, and effect esteem and considence, that the acquaintance of one who merits both, at his time of life, will be regarded, even by your Lordship, as an acquisition.
+Your Lordship will receive this from the hands of one of the most worthy and amiable men I ever knew, Colonel Rivers, whom I am particularly happy in having the honor to introduce to your Lordship, as I know your delicacy in the choice of friends, and that there are so see who have your perfect esteem and considence, that the acquaintance of one who merits both, at his time of life, will be regarded, even by your Lordship, as an acquisition.

-\Tis to him I shall say the advantage I procure him, by making him known kno wifd the the fire, and at: ters who the fper mo anc known to a nobleman, who, with the wisdom and experience of age, has all the warmth of heart, the generosity, the noble confidence, the enthusiasm, the fire, and vivacity of youth.
+'Tis to him I shall say the advantage I procure him, by making him known to a nobleman, who, with the wisdom and experience perience of age, has all the warmth of heart, the generofity, the noble confidence, the enthusiasm, the fire, and vivacity of youth.